The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 This was my dad’s copy.
 I grew up flipping through these pages, feeling a sense of wonder, scope, and an invitation.

-Whether we’re standing under open sky or tucked in a canyon, I want you to feel it, as we’re moving through a place — we’re also crossing into something sacred, something that doesn’t necessarily have a place in space or time, because it’s a place you can return to, again and again, whenever life gets loud.
+Whether we’re standing under open sky or tucked in a canyon, I want you to feel it, as we’re moving through a place, that' we’re also crossing into something sacred, something that doesn’t necessarily have a place in space or time, because it’s a place you can return to, again and again, whenever life gets loud.

 Braiding Sweetgrass